ericawu1788/introToIM/finalProject/journal.md

 The Arduino program will have two buttons to go up or down to switch between lanes.
 When one of them are pressed, Arduino tells Processing to either initiate lane-switching of going up or going down.
 When both of them are pressed for 3 seconds, Arduino tells Processing to initiate the get-rid-of-obstacle function.

 I think the most complicated part will be how the Earth interacts with the obstacle, especially when it tries to get rid of an obstacle from its collection.
 However, I plan to take this step by step by creating Earth as an object that moves, only adding other features one by one.

+Dec.
+7

+I started off by figuring out how to switch between lanes using Processing and Arduino because I thought that was one of the most difficult parts of the game.
+As I took my previous work and modified to fit onto this one, I realized it doesn't really work.
+As I tried it a couple of times and it still doesn't work, I have decided to chanage the up down switch to the up down buttons on the keyboard.
+I then worked on the Processing part without using the Arduino to isolate the problems.
+Using the keyboard actually worked, so I figured I can just continue to work on the game on Processing, as most of the parts are on Processing.
+However, later I encountered another problem, which is I am not sure how to create two objects, or obstacles as used in my game, at once and have them have different x values but moving at the same pace.
+I want a new obstacle to appear after about 5 seconds while the old and new one are all moving towards the Earth.
+I was planning to finish the mechanisms and dynamics of the game by this date, but because of the mistakes I've encountered and unsuccessful debugging and insufficient planning, I am thinking to make my game simpler or even change it.
+I have also taken another look at the prompt of the final project and realize that I am not too focused on the interactivity of the game, which is something I would like to change.